holochain/docs-pages/src/concepts/2_application_architecture.md

 Now, letâ€™s get into the details of all the components of a Holochain app, and how they fit together.

 ### At a glance

-First of all, the term 'user' doesn't feel quite right for Holochain, where each person actually runs the application on their device, helping to build the shared infrastructure that keeps the application alive.
-Let's call them a 'participant' instead.

 Now let's quickly introduce all the terms, so you're familiar with them when you encounter them.
 A **client** running on a participant's device talks with their **conductor**, which runs multiple **hApps**.
 Each hApp is made of one or more **cells**, which are the live instances of **DNAs** that run on behalf of the participant.
 These DNAs, in turn, are made of one more executable **zome** modules.